pippim/pippim.github.io/mt.md

 {% include image.html src="/assets/img/mt/mt Timers Configuration.png"
    alt="Multi-Timer Timers Configuration.png"
-   style="float: left; width: 65%; margin: .25rem 1rem 0px 0px;"
+   style="float: left; width: 65%; margin: 0px 1rem 1rem 0px;"
    caption="Multi-Timer Timers Configuration"
 %}

 ## Timers Configuration

-When you click the *Timers* tab a window similar to the one on the left appears.
+When you click the *Timers Tab* a window similar to the one on the left appears.

 Initially all the *Aliases* are set to "Timer 1", "Timer 2",